keu/docs/astro/add-user.md

 3. In the **Access Management** tab, click **Add Member**.

-4. Select the user's name and email address in the **Organization Member** list.
+4. Select the user's name and email address in the **Organization Member** list, or enter the email for a user hasn't yet been added to your Organization.
+If you invite a new user to a Workspace using their email, that user is also invited to the Organization as an Organization Member.

 5. Select a role for the user and then click **Add member**.
 See [Workspace roles reference](user-permissions.md#workspace-roles).